 Sheet roofing can be installed painted or unpainted.
 Because sheet roofing is often chosen as a more economical type of metal roofing, the paints used on sheet metal roofing are often lesser quality.
 This saves even more money on the overall system.
-Generally, sheet roofing systems should be examined closely before being selected for residential projects looking for a lifetime roof.
-While most sheet roofing is still higher quality than many traditional roofing materials, it contrasts sharply with some of the more technologically-advanced metal roofing options available to homeowners who want to make lasting investments in their homes.
+Generally, sheet roofing systems should be examined closely before being selected for churches looking for a lifetime roof.
+While most sheet roofing is still higher quality than many traditional roofing materials, it contrasts sharply with some of the more technologically-advanced metal roofing options available to church leaders who want to make lasting investments in their facilities.

 Sheet roofing is the most economical form of metal roofing.
 It is also one of the easier-to-install types of metal roofing.
 The disadvantages of sheet roofing are that it's not as long lasting, both functionally and aesthetically, as some other types of metal roof systems.
+Additionally, especially when installed over heated structures, the screws in these panels loosen over time, causing leaks and other deterioration.